mdiller/MangoByte/README.md

 ```
 /dotagif             | Creates a gif of a specific part of a dota match
 /firstmatch          | Gets info about the player's first dota game
+/inventory           | Shows the most commonly bought items for each slot in your inventory
 /lm                  | Gets info about the player's last dota game
 /match graph         | Creates a graph for a dota match
 /match info          | Creates a table with some basic stats and information about the dota match